System Design Space

 What is the film about?

-The documentary shows how Prometheus was born inside SoundCloud in 2012 and became the de facto standard for monitoring cloud-native applications.
-The story begins with reliability issues and the difficulty of observability of a native workload orchestrator.
+The documentary shows how Prometheus was born inside SoundCloud in 2012 and became the de facto monitoring standard for cloud-native systems.
+The story starts with reliability pain: the team already had its own workload orchestrator, but still lacked a practical way to see service health and explain degradation quickly.

 How the story developed